Virginia Form 760 Instructions

 - You moved out of Virginia during the taxable year and became a domiciliary resident of another state, provided that you did not move back to Virginia within six months.

-If one spouse is a nonresident, you may not file a joint Virginia return, even if you filed a joint federal return.
-The resident spouse will file either Form 760 or Form 760PY, while the nonresident spouse will file Form 763, if applicable.
+Married Taxpayers: If one spouse is a Virginia resident and the other is a nonresident, you may not file a joint Virginia return unless you both elect to determine your joint Virginia taxable income as if you were both Virginia residents.
+If the spouses do not make such election, the resident spouse will file either Form 760 or Form 760PY, while the nonresident spouse will file Form 763, if applicable.
 However, if one spouse is a full-year resident and the other spouse is a part-year resident, you may file a joint return using Form 760PY.
 See the Form 760PY instructions for additional information.